How to Safely Enjoy Fourth of July Fireworks and Celebrations

 References:

 Fireworks.
 (2015).
 National Fire Protection Association.
-Retrieved from http://www.nfpa.org/safety-information/for-consumers/seasonal/fireworks
+Retrieved from https://www.nfpa.org/safety-information/for-consumers/seasonal/fireworks

 Fireworks information center (2014).
 US Consumer Product Safety Commission.
-Retrieved from http://www.cpsc.gov/en/Safety-Education/Safety-Education-Centers/Fireworks/
+Retrieved from https://www.cpsc.gov/en/Safety-Education/Safety-Education-Centers/Fireworks/

 Safe fireworks storage.
 (2015).
 UK Firework Review.
-Retrieved from http://www.firework-review.org.uk/safe-fireworks-storage/
+Retrieved from https://www.firework-review.org.uk/safe-fireworks-storage/

 Safety Tips. (n.d.).
 National Council on Fireworks Safety.
-Retrieved from http://www.fireworkssafety.org/safety-tips/
+Retrieved from https://www.fireworkssafety.org/safety-tips/